singingwolfboy/netlify-home/_posts/2015-9-17-continuous-deployment.md

 * Webhooks &amp; notifications
 Whether you need to trigger a build &amp; deploy through a webhook or receive notifications on new deploys, Netlify has got you covered.

 * Cached Dependencies
   Dependencies (rubygems, npm, etc) are automatically installed and cached between builds to keep build time down.

 * Secure Environment
-   We never store any Github tokens on our servers and your builds are run in a completely locked down environment.
+   We never store any GitHub tokens on our servers and your builds are run in a completely locked down environment.

 **Is everyone else using it?**